-In our concrete situation, it is clear that in a vicinity of~$\theta = -i\left(1-\frac{1}{a^2}\right)$, the contour~$\lambda$ (see Fig.~\ref{norm_cont}) can be chosen in such a way that the Lipschitz condition~\eqref{eq: Lip_cond} is satisfied uniformly in~$a>0$; the vertical parts of~$\lambda$ can be chosen to be independent of~$a$.
-This means the premises are satisfied, and thus the operator norm~$\|C_-\|_{\mathrm{op}}$ is bounded uniformly in~$a$ as was claimed above.
+In our concrete situation, it is clear that in a vicinity of~$\theta = -i\left(1-\frac{1}{a^2}\right)$, the contour~$\lambda$ (see Fig.~\ref{norm_cont}) can be chosen so that the Lipschitz condition~\eqref{eq: Lip_cond} holds uniformly in~$a>0$; the vertical parts of~$\lambda$ can be chosen to be independent of~$a$ at all.
+This means the premises are satisfied, and thus the operator norm~$\|C_-\|_{\mathrm{op}}$ is bounded uniformly in~$a>0$ as claimed above.

 Now, we get back to~\eqref{819} and~\eqref{eq:norm2_est}.
 It follows that for large enough~$a>0$ the operator~$\op{C}^{\Delta}_-$ is a contraction.
 Therefore, the integral equation~\eqref{819} has a unique solution which satisfies the bound (e.g., see Reed and Simon~\cite[Theorem V.21]{ReedSimon})